roshantaneja/School_Notes/Chemistry Honours/Unit 6 - Why are Shellfish Dying/2-13 - Unit 6 Lesson 1.md

 5. Using our model as a guide, what questions do we need to answer to solve our problem of why oysters are dying?
 Record those below.

+How can we reduce the acidity of the ocean?
+How can we reduce the temperature of the ocean?
+What shellfish are able to survive in these conditions?
+Why?

 ### NEXT STEPS: